umuterturk/go-web-base-fly-io/README.md

 │   │   ├── middleware/    # HTTP middleware
 │   │   └── router.go      # Router setup
 │   └── config/            # Configuration
-├── static/                # Static assets
-│   ├── css/               # CSS stylesheets
+├── docs/                  # Static assets to serve (naming is off but did so to use in github pages) │   ├── css/               # CSS stylesheets
 │   ├── js/                # JavaScript files
 │   ├── img/               # Images and graphics